Where did Earth get its water from?

 The next time you pour yourself a cold drink of water on a hot day, consider the cosmological history contained within that single glass of clear liquid, and how vital it has been in the evolution of the Solar System.

-This article originally appeared in the July 2008 issue of BBC Sky at Night Magazine.
+This article is composed two separate articles that appeared in the December 2023 and the July 2008 issues of BBC Sky at Night Magazine.